JON1MAN/Remiltly-Code-Task/README.md

 	 ```sh
 		chmod + x gradlew
 	```
+3) Ensure you have java 21
+4) gradle must be 8.13
 ## Database
 I use PostgreSQL running on port 5432 inside a docker container **remitly_postgres_db**